Gas Mileage Calculator – Estimate Fuel Economy

 Enter the distance driven in miles and the gasoline consumed in gallons to find the fuel economy in miles per gallon.
 You can also enter your odometer readings to calculate the distance traveled.

 How to Calculate Gas Mileage

 Fuel economy is often measured in miles per gallon, or mpg, in the US.
-It’s is a measure of how efficiently a vehicle uses fuel.
-Improving fuel economy can reduce the cost to travel the same distance.
+It’s a measure of how efficiently a vehicle uses fuel.
+Improving fuel economy can reduce the cost of traveling the same distance.

-A simple formula can be used to calculate gas mileage.
+You can use a simple formula to calculate gas mileage.
 Divide the distance driven in miles by the fuel used in gallons to find the fuel economy in mpg.